Tiburonboy/Symbolic-modified-nodal-analysis/user_guide.md

 **Op Amps:**
 An opamp component is described by the following line.
 OXX N+ N- Vout
 The output of the opamp is a voltage source.
 Two input terminals are at the same potential.

-Notes: The two ideal op-amp assumptions (no input current, no potential difference at inputs) only hold for circuits with negative feedback.
-Because of this, the MNA method as applied here can give erroneous results if negative feedback is not present.
+The op amp element is assumed to be an ideal op amp and use of this component is valid only when used in circuits with a DC path (a short or a resistor) from the output terminal to the negative input terminal of the op amp.
+No error checking is provided and if the condition is violated, the results will be likely erroneous.
 Need to work on implementing a better opamp model.

 **Example circuit:**
 Follow the link [here](https://github.com/Tiburonboy/Node-Analysis/blob/master/Example48.pdf) and [here](https://cocalc.com/projects/715a4699-f882-4848-af86-6e5c14f24be2/files/example48.ipynb?session=default) for an example of using the python code with an LTspice schematic.